niurop/lan-kahoot-like-constest-app/README.md

 The code was written at the last second, so it is not clean, but it is usable (I still plan on rewriting it).

+Game tested with 18 live participants, without any issues.

 [contest-app-showcase.webm](https://user-images.githubusercontent.com/28646040/217373910-a7d5a67f-aa30-408e-9257-81fbad949ce8.webm)

 ## Requirements